mmoayyed/wicket-cas-poc/README.md

 - [Configuration management via REST](https://github.com/mmoayyed/cas-poc-restful-config)
 - Many others...

-Typically, adding additional functinality is as simple as including the module in the build.
+Typically, adding additional functionality is as simple as including the module in the build.
 Once the module is included, its behavior can be altered using Spring Cloud and `@RefreshScope`.
 Components in CAS that can be refreshed are marked with `@RefreshScope`.
 Not everything is refreshable, and improvements can be made incrementally to mark and tag components for reloadability.

 ## Differences